Blog · Tools

 Do couples apps actually work after having a baby?

 They help when they build a small, repeatable habit.
-Gottman's research links a 5:1 ratio of positive to negative interactions to relationships that last.
+Research finds that warmly sharing and responding to each other's good news predicts closer, more satisfied relationships (Gable et al., 2004).
 Apps that turn that into a five-minute daily ritual, rather than a big talk, are the ones couples actually keep up in the newborn year.

 Helpful?
 Give it a star — or fifty